zarinn3pal/i18n/content/current/en-US/docs/api/webview-tag.md

 <webview src="https://www.github.com/" disableblinkfeatures="PreciseMemoryInfo, CSSVariables"></webview>
 ```

-A `String` which is a list of strings which specifies the blink features to be disabled separated by `,`.
+A list of strings which specifies the blink features to be disabled separated by `,`.
 The full list of supported feature strings can be found in the
 [RuntimeEnabledFeatures.json5][runtime-enabled-features] file.